rng-guy/NFSMWBartender/README.txt

-v1.7.00: Fixed Heavy / LeaderStrategy spawns not fleeing as per their "Duration" VltEd parameters v1.7.01: Improved general performance of cop management functions for the "ADVANCED" set
+v1.7.00: Fixed Heavy / LeaderStrategy spawns not fleeing as per their "Duration" VltEd parameters v1.7.01: Improved general performance of cop management functions for the "ADVANCED" set v1.7.02: Clarified some ambiguous phrasing in "LIMITATIONS" section of README